 The three platforms reviewed above all offer similar features, but they differ in multiple ways.

 We all know how intimidating it can be to start investing in the stock market.

-As beginners, it is easy to begin investing, but intimidating to find the right investments that fit your goals.
+As beginners, it's easy to begin investing, but intimidating trying to find the right investments that fit your goals.

 Even wealthy people can find the stock market intimidating.